pmalik8/IntroToBlazorWorkshop/docs/05-pages-routing-layouts.md

     </li>
     ```

-1. Run the the app and verify that the Todo page now shows up in the nav menu.
+1. Switch back to the browser and refresh the page.
+Verify that the Todo page now shows up in the nav menu.

     ![Todo in nav menu](https://user-images.githubusercontent.com/1874516/67261191-77738380-f454-11e9-85e0-ac7d59a170bc.png)